namuol/magic-eye-mirror/README.md

-# Autostereogram mirror
+# Magic-eye mirror

-## "Magic-eye" yourself in realtime
+## Realtime autostereogram of your webcam

 A toy autostereogram renderer demo in threejs/webgpu, using [depth estimation](https://huggingface.co/spaces/Xenova/webgpu-realtime-depth-estimation)